-Despite generally high premiums, some companies offer competitive insurance rates to 21 year olds.
-To find the best auto insurance companies for your wallet, Bankrate’s editorial team compiled average premium information from Quadrant Information Services for 21-year-old drivers with their own policies.
+By shopping around with different insurance carriers, it’s possible to find competitive car insurance as a 21-year-old.
+To help you get started, Bankrate looked for the best auto insurance companies, which included an analysis of average premiums for 21-year-olds on their own policies using rate data from Quadrant Information Services.
 We broke down that data by gender and company to help you find ways to save on your premium.
 We also analyzed the providers based on customer satisfaction, digital app accessibility, coverage offerings and discounts, so that you can find the best car insurance for your needs.

 How much is car insurance for a 21-year-old